Alfred Mouton: Early life

 While living in Lafayette Parish, Mouton became a prominent member of the community due to his family connections.
 He served as leader of the Lafayette Vigilante Committee, a local militia company.
+Among the actions taken by the militia were running free blacks out of the parish for being involved in interracial relationships and whipping free blacks for giving alcohol to slaves.
+The vigilantes claimed that the victims were promoting a slave revolt.

-He also served as brigadier general in the Louisiana State Militia from 1850 to 1861.
+Alfred also served as brigadier general in the Louisiana State Militia from 1850 to 1861.

+At the age of 25, Alfred married his cousin Philomene in Lafayette.
+Philomene was the daughter of Alfred's uncle Jean Baptiste Mouton.

 Civil War

 At the outbreak of the Civil War, Mouton organized a company of men from the local population in Lafayette Parish.
 The company consisted of mostly farmers from around the area.
 Mouton was elected captain of the company upon its organization.
 When the company was organized into the 18th Louisiana Infantry Regiment, he was elected colonel.
 Mouton quickly made a reputation for himself as a strict disciplinarian and an efficient drillmaster.
 However, after drill he mingled freely with his soldiers in camp, stopping to talk to anyone of the regiment.
 One of his soldiers had this to say about him: "As a drillmaster, he had few, if any, equals.
 I have seen him drill the regiment for an hour in a square, the sides of which ware equal to the length of his line of battle, without once throwing a company outside or recalling a command when given.
 He was a strict disciplinarian and allowed no deviation from orders either by officers or soldiers."

 During the weeks before the Battle of Shiloh, the 18th Louisiana was one of the regiments called to the tiny crossroads town of Corinth, Mississippi, for Confederate General Albert Sidney Johnston's planned attack on Union forces encamped near Pittsburg Landing, Tennessee.
 At Shiloh, the 18th Louisiana was organized into Col. Preston Pond's brigade.
 It was while serving in this brigade that the regiment and their commander received their baptism by fire.
 Pond's brigade attacked the Federal right, against the divisions of Union generals William Tecumseh Sherman and John A. McClernand.
 During one of these attacks, Colonel Mouton was wounded.
 After this Confederate defeat in April 1862, General P.G.T.
 Beauregard ordered a withdrawal back to Corinth.
 After arriving there, the 18th Louisiana was sent back to Louisiana to replenish its depleted ranks.